Sushri0607/Unemployment-Analysis/README.md

    This Project is an attempt to Present the Unemployment issue faced by our Youth And General Population.
    This Analysis of the World Unemployment data Presents a striking Contrast between Various Group of Countries or States.
 # Features
-    •☛ Analyze the unemployment rates, employment, and labour participation for different states and regions.
+    ☛ Analyze the unemployment rates, employment, and labour participation for different states and regions.
-    •☛ Visualize the unemployment rates through various plots and charts.
+    ☛ Visualize the unemployment rates through various plots and charts.
-    •☛ Unemployment rate measuring the proportion of the workforce without a job but actively seeking one.
+    ☛ Unemployment rate measuring the proportion of the workforce without a job but actively seeking one.
-    •☛ Long-term unemployment identifying individuals who have been jobless for an extended period.
+    ☛ Long-term unemployment identifying individuals who have been jobless for an extended period.
-    •☛ Deployed as a web application using Streamlit for a better user interface.
+    ☛ Deployed as a web application using Streamlit for a better user interface.
 # Data set
    ⮞ Unemployment in India.csv

 ☛The dataset used for this analysis is available in this csv file.

-    ⮞It contains information about unemployment rates, employment, labor participation,and other relevant factors for different states and regions.
+☛It contains information about unemployment rates, employment, labor participation,and other relevant factors for different states and regions.
 # Code
 ⮞ Unemployment Project.ipynb